-1. Produce sculptural forms using the reductive process and the additive process.
+1. Produce sculptural forms using the additive, subtractive, and construction processes

-4. Identify the materials and methods employed by contemporary sculptors, and recognize a variety of contemporary sculptural artworks.
+3. Identify the materials and methods used by contemporary sculptors.

-5. Understand and apply sound craftsmanship with several different materials.
+4. Apply sound craftsmanship using several different materials.

-6. Demonstrate safe practice and handling of those materials and tools used.
+5. Demonstrate safe practice and handling of materials and tools used for sculpture.

-6. Historical and contemporary perspectives in the use of sculptural forms and their relationship to content and manifestation of ideas
+- Historical and contemporary examples in the use of sculptural forms

 Students will need to provide specific materials used in this course, please see the syllabus for a detailed list.